kishanrajput23/Training-Schedule-Management/README.md

 <img src="https://github.com/kishanrajput23/Training-Schedule-Management/blob/main/Project_Flies/docs/navigation_plan1.png" alt="">

-## How to run this project?
+## Setup & Installation

-For running this project in your system please checkout this brief **[Documenatation](https://github.com/kishanrajput23/Training-Schedule-Management/blob/main/project_guide.md)** for your reference and hands-on explanation.
+For setting up and running this project in your system please checkout this brief **[Documenatation](https://github.com/kishanrajput23/Training-Schedule-Management/blob/main/project_guide.md)** for your reference and hands-on explanation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.